Desil-sketch/jesse/README.md

+There is a noticable imporovement in performance using cython if your indicators are already wrapped in C.

 # Jesse beta (GUI dashboard)

 Here's a quick guide on how to set up and run the dashboard branch until it is officially released.